engels

 The pope urged the emperor to hold preparatory discussions during the four-month period.
 Initially, emperor and patriarch made vague promises.
 The emperor's will was, to keep the Latins in the dark about Greek positions for the time being.
 This is evidenced by the emperor's ban on dealing with Latins and by the incident with Mark of Ephesus, who complied with Cesarini's request (since recently in Ferrara) to write a eulogy (enkomion) on the pope, which Cesarini indignantly gave to the emperor because of its contents.
 The emperor became beyond angry.
 Not because Marcus bars in the eulogy rejected the additio of the filioque and unleavened bread in the Eucharist, but because he had lifted a tip of the veil on Greek positions.

 According to Syropoulos because money ran out and new distributions did not occur, the emperor allowed some conciliar activity to begin.
-Before May 12, four meetings of ten Latins and ten Greeks took place in the sacristy of San Francesco.
+Before May 12, four meetings of ten Latins and ten Greeks took place in the sacristy of the San Francesco.
 The emperor urged the Greeks not to discuss the dogma and to report everything.
 At the first meeting, Cesarini, as Latin orator, asked for preliminary discussions on the dogma.
 The Greek orators were Marcus Eugenicus , bishop of Ephesus, unpolished and not as courteous as Cesarini; and Bessarion, much more the Latin's equal in language and gallantry.
 At the second meeting, Marcus, now in better shape, again, refused to discuss the dogma.
 At the third meeting, Cesarini listed the four main disputes that divided the churches: the procession of the Holy Spirit, unleavened bread, purgatory and the primacy of the pope.
 He offered the Greeks to pick a point.
 At the fourth meeting, Marcus, by orders of the emperor, allowed the Latins to choose between purgatory and primacy, and they chose to discuss purgatory.
 After reaching this agreement, the second monthly money was paid on May 12.
 During these weeks, a rumor caused great unrest in the Greek camp: the Turks were preparing a major attack on Constantinople.
-In the process, after taking Bologna on May 22, the Duke of Milan now threatened Ferrara as well.
+Above that, after taking Bologna on May 22, the Duke of Milan now threatened Ferrara as well.

-On June 4, the first theological debates of the union council began, again in closed sessions in the sacristy of San Francesco with the same delegations.
+On June 4, the first theological debates of the union council began, again in closed sessions in the sacristy of the San Francesco with the same delegations.
 The procedure was, that one made a speech and afterwards submitted it in writing to the other party.
 The discussions were to be free, as had already been guaranteed in 1426.
-Here the Greeks were allowed to challenge the doctrine already established by the Latin Church on the basis of the Bible and Church Fathers.
-This is not to say, that the Latins considered this a major concession in the Purgatory matter.
+Here the Greeks were allowed to challenge the doctrine already established by the Latin Church, on the basis of the Bible and Church Fathers.
+This is not to say, that the Latins considered this a major concession in the purgatory matter.
 They wanted first and foremost to get to know the Greeks in the debate, and they did not attach such great importance to the doctrine of purgatory.
 The Greeks also considered the issue unimportant.
 Bessarion, on a first whim, said, I have nothing to say about this (Ouk echoo ti legein peri autou).
 The Greeks debated pro forma, to fill the four months but remained anxiously vague, so as not to give the Latins too many clues about Greek positions in the dogmatic debates.

-4.2 History of purgatory doctrine.
+4.2 History of the purgatory doctrine.

 What happens to souls after death and before Judgment Day is an issue, about which East and West have been theologizing separately and differently for a thousand years.
 That this was an important dogmatic dispute had actually only come to light, when a Franciscan on his way to the religious conference of Nymphaion (1234) became embroiled in a conversation about purgatory with the bishop of Kerkyra, and one noted errors in the other.